SUPPORTING SUSTAINABLE ENERGY INFRASTRUCTURE PROJECTS

 What can EGEN do for you?

 If you have ideas for a project that is a match for one of the CEF Energy themes, please tell us about them.
-We have already handled several successful CEF Energy grant applications and would be happy to help you too!
+We can also support you hands on with the development of the mandatory CBA, CBCA and business plans.
+We have already handled numerous successful CEF Energy grant applications and would be happy to help you too!

 “The Connecting Europe Facility (CEF) is a key financing instrument for modernising and expanding Europe’s energy infrastructure.
 This infrastructure is an essential basic requirement for EU growth, jobs and competitiveness.”